ihenwk/BInvestment/README.md

 ___

 ## How to run the web application
-1. Open SQL scripts and run the shares table, investments table and users table.
+1. Open SQL scripts in MySQL Workbench and execute the queries for the shares table, investments table and users table.
 2. Start the Users-service API
 3. Start the User-Investments-Service API
 4. Start the Shares-Service API